pastagang/pastagang/blog/hierarchy/readme.md

 (edit if not true)

 why would we want to abandon that?  \
-well, power has problems. it acretes.  \
+well, power has problems. it accretes.  \
 that is to say it compounds.  \
 in simple terms it increases if you have more and decreases if you have less.  \
 which leads to abuses, because human fallibility.  \